Classification of the invariants of foliations by curves of low degree on the three-dimensional projective space: Foliations with locally free conormal sheaf of degree 3

 Similarly, if $c_2(N_\sF^*)=13$, then we have that $\deg(C) = 5$ and $p_a(C)=-4$, while $h^0(\mathcal{O}_C)=5+h^0(E_\sF(1))\ge 5$.
 If $C$ is reduced, we must have that $Z$ consists of 5 skew lines; Lemma \ref{lemma-disjoint} then implies that $E_\sF$ must be an instanton bundle of charge 4 with natural cohomology.

 Finally, if $c_2(N_\sF^*)=12$, then we have that $\deg(C) = 6$ and $p_a(C)=-1$, while $h^0(\mathcal{O}_C)=2+h^0(E_\sF(1))$.
-Note that a curve of degree 6 with 4 connected components, must either be the disjoint union of two conics and two lines, or the disjoint union of a cubic and three lines.
-Since neither has arithmetic genus equal to $-1$, we conclude that $h^0(E_\sF(1))\le1$.
-This restriction not only rules out $E_\sF$ being a special 't Hooft instantons of charge 3, but also the generalized null correlation bundle given as the cohomology of a monad of the form
+Note that a curve of degree 6 with 4 connected components, must either be the disjoint union of two conics and two lines, or the disjoint union of one cubic and three lines.
+Since none has arithmetic genus equal to $-1$, we conclude that $h^0(E_\sF(1))\le1$.
+This restriction not only rules out $E_\sF$ being a special 't Hooft instantons of charge 3, but also the generalized null-correlation bundle given as the cohomology of a monad of the form

-Since, according the classification by Hartshorne and Rao \cite[Table 5.3]{HR}, a stable rank 2 bundle $E$ with $c_1(E)=0$ and $c_1(E)=3$ is either an instanton bundle or a generalized null correlation bundle as above, this completes the proof of Proposition \ref{exclusions}.
+Since, according to the classification by Hartshorne and Rao \cite[Table 5.3]{HR}, a stable rank 2 bundle $E$ with $c_1(E)=0$ and $c_1(E)=3$ is either an instanton bundle or a generalized null-correlation bundle as above, this completes the proof of Proposition \ref{exclusions}.

 We complete this section by observing that it is also possible to discard some of the possible foliations by curves of local complete intersection type and degree 3 with $c_2(N_\sF^*)=13$ or 14 without the hypothesis of $\sing(\sF)$ being reduced.
 Here are two cases.